jmcastellanojimenez/Architecture-Learning-Guides/API.md

 **REST APIs** are a specialized type of HTTP API that follows REST architectural principles, using HTTP methods semantically and structuring URLs as resources.

+**REST (Representational State Transfer)** is a software architectural style that defines a set of constraints for creating web services.
+The core principles of REST include client-server architecture, statelessness, cacheability, a uniform interface, a layered system and code on demand.
+These principles promote flexibility, scalability and maintainability in web service design.

 ### Key Terminology
 - **Endpoint**: A specific URL where an API can be accessed
 - **Resource**: A data entity that can be accessed via the API